 Wigmore Care Home Sets up Shop for Residents

-The closure of all non-essential shops isn’t a problem for Rogers House residents, as staff have created high street experience at the Wigmore residential care home.
+The closure of all non-essential shops isn’t a problem for residents at Wigmore care home, Rogers House, as staff have created high street experience at the residential care home.

 Shelves are lined with clothes and baskets filled with toiletries and sweets at the recently opened in-house shop, which invites the residents to take a trip to town and shop until they drop, without even needing to walk out of their front door.